openstack/aodh/doc/source/install/mod_wsgi.rst

 Limitation
 ==========

-As Ceilometer is using Pecan and Pecan's DebugMiddleware doesn't support multiple processes, there is no way to set debug mode in the multiprocessing case.
-To allow multiple processes the DebugMiddleware may be turned off by setting ``pecan_debug`` to ``False`` in the ``api`` section of ``ceilometer.conf``.
+As Aodh is using Pecan and Pecan's DebugMiddleware doesn't support multiple processes, there is no way to set debug mode in the multiprocessing case.
+To allow multiple processes the DebugMiddleware may be turned off by setting ``pecan_debug`` to ``False`` in the ``api`` section of ``aodh.conf``.

 For other WSGI setup you can refer to the `pecan deployment`_ documentation.
 .. _`pecan deployment`: http://pecan.readthedocs.org/en/latest/deployment.html#deployment